tolgab35/pokemon-debounce-search/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available for personal and commercial use.

 ## 🙏 Acknowledgments